-Section 4.
+Section 7.
 Based on the testimony and evidence received, the Planning Commission makes the following findings pertaining to the application for the Precise Development Plan pursuant to H.B.M.C.
 Section 17.58.030:

-I. Distance from existing residential uses in relation to negative effects: Two residential units are located immediately west of the subject property.
+1. Distance from existing residential uses in relation to negative effects: Two residential units are located immediately west of the subject property.
 The rear residence (69 10th Court) is located at the subject property's west property line and the front residence (64 10th Street) is located approximately three feet from the subject property's west property line.
-The proposed building is designed with the customer pedestrian entrance/exits and covered walkways located along the east side of the building (Hermosa Avenue frontage) which are oriented away from nearby residential uses, and vehicular access from 10th Court.
-Retail, general office uses and motels are permitted by right within the C-2 zone and all noise from the retail and general office use operations will be contained within the fully enclosed building.
+The proposed building is designed with the motel guest entrance/exits and covered walkways located along the east side of the building (Hermosa Avenue frontage) which are oriented away from nearby residential uses, and vehicular access is provided from 10th Court.
+Motels are permitted by right within the C-2 zone and all noise from the motel use operations will be contained within the fully enclosed building.
 Pursuant to HBMC Section 8.24.040, the City's Noise Ordinance restricts commercial activities that are plainly audible from a residential dwelling unit's property line from 10:00 p.m. to 8:00 a.m. daily.
-Lighting will be installed around the building and will be required to be downcast so to not disturb neighboring residential uses.
-The project includes a condition to require lighting be downcast and be non-disruptive to nearby uses.
+Lighting will be installed around the building and is required to be downcast so to not disturb neighboring residential uses.
+The project is conditioned to require lighting be downcast and be non-disruptive to nearby uses.
 Lighting shall conform to HBMC Section 17.44.160(C).